Other British Race, Sports, GT & Production Cars

 Model by SPARK 1/43 1/43

-1965 Sunbeam 'Monster' Tiger: This car originally started life as one of the Sunbeam Lister Tiger Coupes which contested Le Mans in 1964.
+1965 Sunbeam 'Monster' Tiger: This car originally started life as one of the Sunbeam Lister Tiger Coupes (ADU 180B) which contested Le Mans in 1964.
 Alan Fraser collaborated with Bernard Unett, a Rootes factory test driver, on building the Tiger that would become the Monster after Fraser saw Unett cleaning up in the Le Mans Coupe, winning the Autosport Cup.
 They lowered the car 3" and removed the ultralight aluminum body panels off the Le Mans Coupe to use on the Monster.
 The fenders were widened to fit wider wheels, which in turn allowed oversized disc brakes.
-They cut ducts and vents into the body to improve cooling to the brakes as well as the cockpit.
-The 4.3L Ford V8 was fed by two Webers and produced over 300 hp.
-The made an extremely fast race car!
-It was painted flag blue over white with the cross of St. Andrew on the hardtop as a tribute to Fraser's Scottish heritage.
-With Unett driving, the car was very successful, gaining multiple wins and narrowly missing out winning the Autosport Championship of 1966.
-It was campaigned at select events in 1967 and 68, being sold off to the Canary Islands before it was rescued, restored and lives to compete in vintage events today.

 Model by AUTOMODELLO 1/43

-1966 Austin Mini Cooper S: John Cooper, owner of the Cooper Car Company saw the potential of the Mini for competition and he was right!
+1966 BMC Mini Cooper S (Monte Carlo Rallye, 1966): John Cooper, owner of the Cooper Car Company saw the potential of the Mini for competition and he was right!
 Powerful, front-drive cars, Mini's soon dominated international rallying in the mid-60's.
-This car driven by Timo Mäkinen and Paul Easter finished first but were subsequently disqualified in a controversial decision made to produce a French winner.
+This car driven by Timo Makinen and Paul Easter finished first on the rally but were subsequently disqualified in a controversial decision made by officials to produce a French winner.
+It prevented a Mini sweep of the rally from 1964 to 1967.

 IXO 1/43